 There are many yellow sticky markers throughout the pages noting favourite phrases and intriguing perspectives.
-I enjoyed the diversity that a eulogy could embody.
+I was inspired by the diversity that a eulogy could embrace.
 I revisited the book recently and offer some excerpts here.

 Robert A. Reed wrote in the eulogy for Rev. James Reeb,